-Belvedere is a development of 2, 3, 4 and 5 bedroom homes located in the sought after location of Cross Hills, Keighley.
+Belvedere will be a development of 2, 3, 4 and 5 bedroom homes located in the sought after location of Cross Hills, Keighley.

 New homes for sale in Cross Hills, Keighley

 Looking for New Homes for sale in Cross Hills, Keighley?

 If you are looking for a new home in North Yorkshire then Seddon Homes has Belvedere - a development of 2, 3, 4 and 5 bedroom homes just perfect for you.